bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/04_Result.rst

     All previous file names (``complete_graph.svg``, ``App_Profile.json`` and ``compss_submission_command_line.txt``)
     are automatically used to generate new files when using the ``-p`` or ``--provenance`` option.
     Avoid using these file names among
-    your own files to avoid unwanted overwritings.
+    your own files to avoid unwanted overwriting.
 You can change the resulting ``App_Profile.json`` name by using the ``--output_profile=/path_to/file`` flag.

 ..
 WARNING::